Summer internship programme

 During an internship here your work may include carrying out high-quality research and analysis using a variety of sources and methods, contributing to the reporting and communication of results, and assisting other team members with tasks including data analysis, research and information gathering.

-The Investments team manages our £20.9bn investment portfolio, which spans the globe from Silicon Valley to Shenzhen.
-From start-ups to goliaths, private equity to hedge funds, and property to currencies, we look for opportunities to grow our portfolio to fund medical research now and in years to come.
+The Investments team manages our £23bn investment portfolio, which spans the globe from Silicon Valley to Shenzhen.
+From start-ups to goliaths, private equity to hedge funds and property to currencies, we look for opportunities to grow our portfolio to fund medical research now and in years to come.
+Is Facebook really worth over $500 billion?
+When will electric cars cause oil demand to start falling?
+Will Indian consumers buy more chocolate?
+These are some of the questions we consider as we think about the investment universe.

 During an internship here you’ll be involved in communicating ideas and information within the team, reviewing the current portfolio, analysing new investment opportunities, and meeting existing and potential investment partners and companies.